How do they work?¶

 Which actions should we run on the relevant fields?
 The possible actions depend on the object type.
 However, usually you can at least change the visibility and whether the field is mandatory.

 Be aware that actions are not available for related context.

 Example: Let’s assume you are working in the ticket context.
 While you can have customer conditions, you can’t adjust objects with actions in that scope.
 That’s because this wouldn’t have any impact on the ticket dialog.
 Of course all ticket attributes (state, owner, …) are available.

 Please also have a look at our Limitations to be safe from surprises.

 The availability of operators depends on the object type and scope.

 Display the field in question.
 Allows setting of values.

 Hide the chosen field.
 However, it technically still allows setting the field.

 Entirely removes the field.
-The field value cannot be changed / set.
+The field value will no get evaluated.

 - set mandatory